calimero-archive/docs/docs/getting_started/bridge_console.md

 ![](../../static/img/check-permissions.png)

-## Cross shard connector regex rules
+## Cross-shard connector regex rules

 Cross-shard connectors have two important regex rules: the **No allow** rule and the **No deny XSC** rule.
 These rules control the permissions for cross-shard transactions on the connector.